robbert-vdh/yabridge/README.md

 The easiest way to get up and running is through [yabridgectl](https://github.com/robbert-vdh/yabridge/tree/master/tools/yabridgectl).
-You can download yabridgectl from GitHub's [releases page](https://github.com/robbert-vdh/yabridge/releases).
-There are also AUR packages available if you're running Arch or Manjaro ([yabridgectl](https://aur.archlinux.org/packages/yabridgectl/), [yabridgectl-git](https://aur.archlinux.org/packages/yabridgectl-git/), and it's also included in [yabridge-bin](https://aur.archlinux.org/packages/yabridge-bin/)).
+Yabridgectl is already included in the archives downloaded from GitHub's releases page.
+If you're u sing Arch or Manjaro, then you can install it using the AUR package corresponding to your installed version of yabridge ([yabridgectl](https://aur.archlinux.org/packages/yabridgectl/), [yabridgectl-git](https://aur.archlinux.org/packages/yabridgectl-git/), and it's already included in [yabridge-bin](https://aur.archlinux.org/packages/yabridge-bin/)).
 More comprehensive documentation on yabridgectl can be found in its [readme](https://github.com/robbert-vdh/yabridge/tree/master/tools/yabridgectl), or by running `yabridgectl --help`.

 First, yabridgectl needs to know where it can find yabridge's files.
-If you have downloaded the prebuilt binaries, then you can simply extract the archive to `~/.local/share` and both yabridge and yabridgectl will pick up the files in `~/.local/share/yabridge` automatically.
+If you have downloaded the prebuilt binaries from GitHub, then you can simply extract the archive to `~/.local/share`.
+Both yabridge and yabridgectl will then pick up the files in `~/.local/share/yabridge` automatically.
 You also won't have to do any additional work if you're using one of the AUR packages.
 If you have compiled yabridge from source or if you installed the files to some other location, then you can use `yabridgectl set --path=<path>` to tell yabridgectl where it can find the files.
+Since `~/.local/share/yabridge` will likely not be in your search `PATH`, you may have to replace `yabridgectl` in any of the examples below with `~/.local/share/yabridge/yabridgectl`.

 Next, you'll want to tell yabridgectl where it can find your VST2 and VST3 plugins. **Note that VST3 support is not yet available in yabridge 2.x.** For